iDocuments Expenses User Guide

 Draft expenses generated from Capture Expense Receipts are identified in red on the expense list screen.
 Once coded and updated with the expense information, they're submitted via the expense entry process.

-Capturing expense receipts via the mobile app
+Capturing credit card expense receipts via the mobile app

 Users can use the iDocuments mobile app to take a photo of a receipt and upload it to the system for processing against the corresponding credit card expense line.